cazala/decentraland-redux-chess-app/README.md

   } = state
 ```

-Now we can check if it is a click on any of the "register" queen and dispatch a `registerPlayer` action.
-The first player who registers will also dispatch an `initSquares` to reset the board from a previous game:
+Now we can check if the click has been done on any of the two "register" queens and, if so, dispatch a `registerPlayer` action.
+The first player who registers will also dispatch an `initSquares` to reset the board from any previous games:

 ```tsx
 if (elementId === 'register-white') {